Cancelling a service

 Suppliers should give any refunds in the same form as your original payment.

 You can also ask for compensation for damages or loss caused by the problem.

-You must pay for services you’ve received that worked as expected.
+You must pay for services you’ve received under a service contract that worked as expected.

 - changed your mind